-See Adjusting the Lever Housing on page 56 for adjustment instructions.
+See "Adjusting the Lever Housing" on page 58 for adjustment instructions.

-The unit's lifting device
+The attachment's lifting device on ProFlex 21

 The cutting height is adjusted using the lever that is attached to the shaft with a joint and a spring.
 The same shaft holds the adjuster for the cutting height range.
-See Adjusting the Cutting Height Range on page 63.
-Two pulling rods, via a three-point link, activate the protective frame around the cutting unit and raise or lower the cutting unit cover within the cutting height range.
-The horizontal pulling rod is found in an oblong groove in the equipment frame.
+See "Adjusting the Cutting Height Range" on page 65.
+Two connecting rods, via a three-point link, activate the protective frame around the cutting unit and raise or lower the cutting unit cover within the cutting height range.
+The horizontal connecting rod is housed in an oblong groove in the equipment frame.

 There are two struts on the top of the cutting unit cover.
-The upper one is coupled between the horizontal pulling rod and the tongue of the forward perpendicular shaft on the top of the cutting unit cover.
+The upper one is coupled between the horizontal connecting rod and the tongue of the forward perpendicular shaft on the top of the mowing deck cover.
 When the shaft is rotated, it will raise or lower the cutting unit cover in relation to the protective frame.
 The lower strut (the parallel strut) is coupled between the tongues on the forward and rear perpendicular shafts, so that the rear shaft is also rotated in the same way as the forward shaft.
-There is an adjuster on the parallel strut for setting the cutting unit cover's deviation from being parallel to the ground.
-See Parallelism on page 62 for adjustment instructions.
+There is an adjuster on the parallel strut to adjust the mowing deck cover's parallelism with the ground.
+See "Parallelism" on page 64 for adjustment instructions.